- 500 grams chicken livers

 - 1 tablespoon butter

-4. To the same pan add some extra oil and fry the garlic.
+To the same pan add some extra oil and fry the garlic.
 Add the butter and the peri peri sauce and simmer for a minute.
-Add half a cup of milk slowly to the simmering paste and stir continuously till the sauce thickens.
+Reduce the heat completely and add the milk slowly to the simmering paste and stir continuously till the sauce thickens.
+Do not cover the pan or cook the sauce on a high heat as the milk will curdle quickly.
 Add a few tablespoons of water to adjust the consistency of the gravy.

 Depending on the livers and the type of sauce used the colour of the gravy could vary from a pale orange to almost greyish black - this however will not affect the taste of the dish.